erdsmabilog/erdsmabilog/README.md

 -->
 19m Comp Sci major
 - 🔭 I’m currently working on learning all about programming!
-- 🌱 I’m currently learning CIS 023 at Solano Community College
+- 🌱 I’m currently learning CSC 60, 130, and 131 at CSU Sacramento
 - 📫 How to reach me: erdsmabilog@gmail.com
 - 😄 Pronouns: He/Him